dkvz/music-planning-frontend/README.md

 # Project notes
 I can use these "navigation guards" to setup confirmation messages when leaving the planning view without having hit the save button: https://router.vuejs.org/guide/advanced/navigation-guards.html#in-component-guards

+## State and stuff
+I could just use the "React standard" props down events up.
+I've seen a few other possibilities:
+* Event bus.
+Can be implemented by creating and exporting a new Vue object and using it for its $emit and $on functions.
+* Export an object literal, store everything in it and import it in the components that require it.
+That object literal is usually called "store" or "state" as one might imagine.
+* Just mutate props.
+This is almost never mentioned as React sort of imposed its standard state flow and it's not necessarily a bad thing.
+So I'm not going to do this.
+Let's leave props non-mutable.
+* VueEx - The VueJS state management lib.
+I'm not a fan of these as I don't need the added complexity of having atomic actions, dispatchers and whatnot but it could be an interesting thing to learn about.

+I' m going to use an object literal to store the authentication data.
+The rest can probably flow with props down and events up.

 # TODO
 - [ ] Add the favicon
 - [ ] The "Home" view can be removed